 Prevention is the best medicine

-Xylitol is becoming more and more prevalent in the household products and human foods that we consume daily.
+Whether you call it birch sugar or xylitol, it’s becoming more and more prevalent in household products and human foods that we consume daily.
 Prevention truly is the best medicine.
-The following tips will help you keep your beloved dog safe:
+The following tips will help keep your beloved dog safe:

 - Treat products containing xylitol like you would a prescription drug or a harmful substance.
 Just as you keep prescription drugs safely locked up, keep products containing xylitol out of reach of your dog.
 Even small amounts of xylitol can be harmful for dogs.

 - Read product labels carefully.
-Educate yourself on what products in your home contain xylitol.
+Educate yourself on what products in your home contain xylitol, and remember it can have several different names.

 - For more information on xylitol and dogs, please check out my podcast, Xylitol Toxicity in Dogs.
-Guest speaker Dr. Jessica Taylor recounts the true story of saving Sugar, a Goldendoodle who ingested gum that contained xylitol.
+Guest speaker Dr. Jessica Taylor recounts the true story of saving a Goldendoodle name Sugar who ingested gum that contained xylitol.
 You can listen here:

 Products containing xylitol and dogs don’t mix.
 Arm yourself and protect your beloved dog by finding out if you have this poison in your pantry.